valasolutions/react-native-markdown/README.md

 ### Pre Processing

-It is possible to need to pre-process the data outside of this library ([related discussion here](https://github.com/iamacup/@valasolutions/react-native-markdown/issues/79)).
+It is possible to need to pre-process the data outside of this library.
 As a result, you can pass an AST tree directly as the children like this:

 ```jsx
 import React from "react";